 Word Walls are a key strategy in helping me meet that goal of 500 words a year.
 As you are setting up your Word Wall for the year, here are a few things I have learned over the years.

 The power of a Word Wall is in its interactivity.
 A pocket chart is the best way to ensure that.
 I’ve tried stapling words on the wall in the past, and I find that when I do, they just sit there.
 When I put them in a pocket chart, kids can grab the cards and use them, and so can I. So, to keep my Word Wall a living, interactive part of the classroom, I use a big pocket chart.
+For example, I recently taught a Science lab about Matter, and pulled these Word Wall cards out of the pocket chart as I introduced the lab.
+Then, students grabbed the Word Wall Cards and put them at the stations where they were testing for different properties of matter.

 Another benefit of the pocket chart is that I can add words that come up unexpectedly in class.
 I prepare Word Cards that I use intentionally, but I also seize the teachable moment and add words that we encounter in books, videos, conversation….